elvinlimpin/c11-chatgpt/README.md

 ```
 node assistant.js
 ```
-When running the test command, the output be similar to the following output:
+When running the test command, the output should be similar to the following output:
 ```
 Assistant is typing...